ChrisForti/musical-tracker-api/DOCS/api-endpoints.md

 ## Casting endpoints

 - Usage:
-  - Replace 1, 2, and 3 with the actual roleId, actorId, and performanceId, respectively.
+  - Replace 1, 2, and 3 with the actual `roleId`, `actorId`, and `performanceId`, respectively.
-  - Replace YOUR_ACCESS_TOKEN with a valid token if authentication is required.
+  - Replace `YOUR_ACCESS_TOKEN` with a valid token if authentication is required.

 1. Create Casting: